ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-surprising-unsafe-usage.md

 # Coding Standards vs Unsafe

 Coding standards are a common requirement in safety oriented development processes.
-They typically include both requirements and best practices and typically rein-in easy to misuse parts of the language, such as "goto shall be used only to jump forwards", for example.
+They typically include both requirements and best practices to rein-in easy to misuse parts of the language, such as "goto shall be used only to jump forwards", for example.
 Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
-Given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could cause serious problems.
-It would be easy imagine even small limits being placed on `unsafe` usage that engineers simply avoid it altogether to avoid the hassle, to the detriment of one or more measures of software quality, such as performance or maintainability.
+However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could cause serious problems.

 # Data